Home

 I've been getting fan mail from maximum security penitentiaries and death row.
 What are the authorities thinking of in playing a show with young teenage girls to Death Row inmates?
 They write everything — disgusting things that you don't even want to know about.
 And they send me pictures — 'Oh, here's a picture of me before I was incarcerated!' — and there's some guy sat on the sofa with a bottle of beer and a moustache, and a big gut.
 It's so creepy.
 Way more creepy than Buffy.

-Eliza starred in an off-Broadway production entitled Dog Sees God from December 2005, playing 'Van's sister', a character paralleled with Lucy from original Peanuts comic strip that the play production is based on.
-She quit in February 2006 along with several other members of the cast amongst rumours of alleged abuse from the producer, which were later dismissed.
+Dushku starred in an off-Broadway production entitled Dog Sees God from December 2005, playing "Van's sister", a character paralleled with Lucy Van Pelt from the original Peanuts comic strip on which the play production is based.
+She quit in February 2006 along with several other members of the cast among rumours of alleged abuse from the producer, which were later dismissed.

-On October 1, 2005, she announced at Wizard World Boston that shooting had begun for Nobel Son (to be released in 2006), in which she will star with Alan Rickman, Danny DeVito, Bill Pullman, and Peter Boyle.
+On October 1, 2005, she announced at Wizard World Boston that shooting had begun for Nobel Son in which she would star with Alan Rickman, Danny DeVito, Bill Pullman, and Peter Boyle.
+The movie was released at the 2007 Tribeca Film Festival.
+Another project is On Broadway, an independent movie filmed in her native Boston.
+The movie is receiving great reviews and a few of them highlight Dushku's performance.
+It is currently being shown in many independent film festivals and has already won six awards.

 Eliza Dushku - Personal Quotes